Proton Pass vs 1Password for Business: July 2026 Pricing, Security, and Admin Comparison

 Pricing Comparison: Proton Pass vs 1Password for Business

-1Password Business costs $7.99 per user monthly, while Proton Pass Essentials starts at $1.99 per user monthly for a minimum of three users.
-At the entry level, 1Password costs four times as much.
-The gap narrows against Proton's Professional tier ($4.49) but remains significant — 1Password is still 78% more expensive than Proton's highest business tier.
+1Password Business costs $8.99 per user monthly (annual billing), while Proton Pass Essentials starts at $1.99 per user monthly for a minimum of three users.
+At the entry level, 1Password costs more than four times as much.
+The gap narrows against Proton's Professional tier ($4.49) but remains significant — 1Password is still roughly 2x the price of Proton's highest business tier.

 What each price tier includes